jkorte-dev/micropython-board-STM32H723VGT6/README.md

 make USER_C_MODULES=../../../st7789_mpy BOARD=WEACT_H723VG
 ```

-The experimental build with hardware octospi/qspi flash needs `VARIANT=OCTOSPI`
+The experimental build with hardware octospi/qspi flash needs `BOARD_VARIANT=OCTOSPI`
 and the modified `octospi.c` from the patch directory.
 ```
-make USER_C_MODULES=../../../st7789_mpy BOARD=WEACT_H723VG VARIANT=OCTOSPI
+make USER_C_MODULES=../../../st7789_mpy BOARD=WEACT_H723VG BOARD_VARIANT=OCTOSPI
 ```
-dfu-util is required to install the firmware with dfu method, which is described here.
+dfu-util is required to install the firmware with DFU method, which is described here.

 ```
-brew install dfu-util # mac
-sudo apt-get install dfu-util # linux
+brew install dfu-util stlink # mac sudo apt-get install dfu-util stlink# linux
 ```

 Before you can flash the board you have to put the board into DFU mode:
 Press the BOOT0 key and the reset key, then release the reset key, and release the BOOT0 key after 0.5 seconds.
-Verfify that the board is in dfu mode with:
+Verify that the board is in DFU mode with:

 ```
 dfu-util -l